AgoraIO/video-sdk-samples-unity/Readme.md

 - [Virtual Background](./Assets/virtual-background/virtualBackground.cs) - Blur the background or replace it with a solid color or an image.

-- [Geofencing](./Assets/geofencing/geofencing.cs) - Control and customize data routing in your
+- [Geofencing](./Assets/geofencing/geofencing.cs) - Control and customize data routing in your game.

+- [AI Noise Suppression](./Assets/ai-noise-suppress) - Suppress hundreds of types of noise and reduce distortion in your game.

 ## Prerequisites